The curvature of the pseudo-critical line in the QCD phase diagram from mesonic lattice correlation functions: Results

 In Fig.~\ref{fig:R-ratio} we present the ratio $R(\tau;\mu_q)$ for the Generation 2 ensembles at seven different temperatures at $\mu_q=0$ (above) and $\mu_q=113$ MeV (below).
 We concentrate on the behaviour near the centre of the lattice, $\tau T=1/2$.
 Consider first low temperatures in the confined phase.
-Assuming a single-pole Ansatz for the vector and axial-vector correlators, with mass $m_{V/A}$, Eq.~(\ref{eq:R-ratio}) reads
+Assuming a single-pole Ansatz for the vector and axial-vector correlators, with dimensionless masses $\tilde m_{V/A}=m_{V/A}/T$, Eq.~(\ref{eq:R-ratio}) reads

 where $x= \tau T-1/2$ and the expansion is valid around the centre of the lattice.
-Indeed, given that the (ground state) vector meson is lighter than the axial vector meson, we observe in Fig.~\ref{fig:R-ratio} an inverted parabola near the centre of the lattice at the lower temperatures.
-Away from the centre of the lattice, $R(\tau; \mu_q)$ is dominated by excited states and the short-distance behaviour of Wilson fermions, which break chiral symmetry explicitly.
+Indeed, given that the (ground state) vector meson is lighter than the axial-vector meson, we observe in Fig.~\ref{fig:R-ratio} an inverted parabola near the centre of the lattice at the lower temperatures.
+Away from the centre of the lattice, $R(\tau; \mu_q)$ is dominated by excited states and the short-distance behaviour of Wilson fermions, which breaks chiral symmetry explicitly and will be discussed below.